e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Heymoon.ai](https://heymoon.ai/)
-Personal assistant for life: to keep you on top of your calendar, tasks and information
+Keep you on top of your calendar, tasks and info

 <details>